- Documents and Resources Online

 - Founded in 1967, the SLGS is the largest local genealogical society in the U.S. Its volunteers provide education and research opportunities and collect, preserve and publish genealogical and historical records.
 The society holds free monthly programs at the Saint Louis County Library Headquarters at 1640 S. Lindbergh Blvd., and sponsors a fair, the largest one-day genealogical event in the Midwest, every spring.
-The society's web site includes pages listing Lutheran churches and Lutheran clergy in the Saint Louis area.

 - Society for German Genealogy in Eastern Europe

-- Wisconsin Name Index
+- Wisconsin Genealogy Index

 - an online database that leads to more than 100,000 obituaries, personal sketches and other short biographies of Wisconsin people; fees apply for copies; for other genealogical resources on the Wisconsin Historical Society web site, click here

 - page created and maintained by Matthew Wyneken, Freiburg, Germany